optimagic-dev/optimagic/docs/source/algorithms.md

     originally implemented by :cite:`Kraft1988`.

     .. note::
-        SLSQP's general nonlinear constraints are not supported yet by estimagic.
+        SLSQP's general nonlinear constraints are not supported yet by optimagic.

     - **convergence.absolute_criterion_tolerance** (float): Precision goal for the value of f in the stopping criterion.